SWAT Kats: The Radical Squadron: Reception and cancellation

 SWAT Kats became the number one syndicated animated show of 1994, according to Nielsen Television Index (NTI) and Nielsen Syndication Service (NSS).
 Toon Magazine documented the success of SWAT Kats in its Fall 1994 issue.
-Due to the program's success, Hanna Barbera Productions planned to release new episodes, posters, and other works in 1995.
+Due to the program's success, Hanna-Barbera Productions planned to release new episodes, posters, and other works in 1995.
 However, the show was ultimately canceled with three unfinished episodes.

 Ted Turner, CEO of Turner Broadcasting System which produced and aired the show, was reportedly displeased with the level of violence in his cartoons, leading to the delay of its merchandising and its eventual cancellation.
 Turner went on record in front of Congress and in an early 1995 interview after the show's cancellation, stated that "We have more cartoons than anybody: The Flintstones, The Jetsons, The Smurfs, Scooby-Doo.
 They're nonviolent.
 We don't have to worry that we're encouraging kids to kill each other - like some of the other cartoon programs do."
 According to the Tremblay Bros. in an interview, this quote was more directed against more adult-oriented TV shows at the time such as Beavis and Butt-Head, which depicted more realistic and easily copyable violence, compared to the more cartoony slapstick violence of the aforementioned shows.
 However, this was misconstrued by both fans and Hanna-Barbera execs as being a strict "anti-violence" policy, especially in the wake of Turner's own pet project show, Captain Planet and the Planeteers.

 Revival

 On July 23, 2015, creators Christian and Yvon Tremblay announced a Kickstarter campaign to revive SWAT Kats, seeking to produce a new series, and if possible, a 70-minute film.
 On July 24, one day after the campaign began, the Kickstarter successfully reached its first funding goal of $50,000, needed for production of concept art and promotional material, which the pair had aimed to use to help them find an investor who would be interested in helping with the revival.

 A more major goal of $200,000 would allow the pair to produce a 22-minute episode, while a pledge total of $1,000,000 would allow them to do a mini-series of five episodes.
-Their highest pledge, $1.5 million or more, would help them to make a film of the SWAT Kats.
-The campaign ended on August 22, 2015, with $141,500 pledged, and already passing another goal of $100,000 will help to create a 2-minute-long trailer of how the series should look.
+Their highest pledge, $1.5 million or more, would help them to make a SWAT Kats film.
+The campaign ended on August 22, 2015, with $141,500 pledged, and already passing another goal of $100,000 helped to create a 2-minute-long trailer of how the series would look.

-On February 17, 2016, the Tremblay Brothers confirmed they had started development on the trailer, which they will show to a TV company in order to have the green light for production on SWAT Kats Revolution.
+On February 17, 2016, the Tremblay Brothers confirmed they had started development on the trailer, which they would show to a TV company in order to have the greenlight for production on SWAT Kats Revolution.